USCbiostats/aphylo-simulations/data-raw/README.md

 # Trees

 This data excludes the trees.
 Phylogenetic trees can be downloaded from PantherDB website.
-We used the 14.1 version [here](ftp://ftp.pantherdb.org/panther_library/14.1/)
+We used the 14.1 version here: ftp://ftp.pantherdb.org/panther_library/14.1/

 # Annotations